mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 ```

 You can see that the 99th percentile is 9138 or about 9.2ms of latency, which is an acceptable latency.

+For more complex scenarios and also understand how each flag works checkout [Fio command line options](https://github.com/axboe/fio/blob/master/HOWTO.rst) guide.